If you haven’t considered your home equity as a resource, you might need to.

 When to Use a Second Mortgage

-In some cases, though, it makes sense to use a second mortgage that provides you with a lump sum.
-If you know exactly how much money you will need, as for debt consolidation or to contribute to a child’s college education, a lump sum can be helpful.
+In some cases, it makes sense to use a second mortgage that provides you with a lump sum.
+If you know exactly how much money you will need, for something like debt consolidation or to contribute to a child’s college education, a lump sum can be helpful.

 Things to Know about HELOCs and Second Mortgages